VCU Department of Radiology History

 1981: Construction began for MCV Main Hospital in downtown Richmond, Virginia, which featured radiology rooms on the third floor.

 1983: The capital budget for VCU included $1,655,000 for the construction of a facility to house a nuclear magnetic resonance scanning unit (NMR).
 The NMR scanner was to replace the use of x-rays in diagnostic imaging of the brain and other organ tissues, vascular systems and bone structures (Source: VCU Today, November 30, 1983).

 1984: Myles Perry Lash, executive director of MCV Hospitals, reported there were 184,557 annual diagnostic radiology tests completed.

-1985: A six-ton magnet was hoisted through a hole in a wall to place a powerful new diagnostic imaging scanner, which did not use radiation.
+1985: A 6 ton magnet was hoisted through a hole in a wall to place a powerful new diagnostic imaging scanner, which did not use radiation.
 The magnet was placed in a specially constructed magnetic resonance imaging (MRI) room on the third floor of the MCV Main Hospital.
 (Source: VCU Magazine, Fall 1985).

 1986: The first patients were accepted for the recently placed MRI at MCV Hospitals.
 MRI scans proved useful in diagnosing central nervous system abnormalities in the brain and spinal cord area, particularly in regions not previously accessible.
 Radiologists used MRI scans to diagnose diseases of the heart, blood vessels and bone (Source: VCU Magazine, Fall 1985).

 1994: MCV Women’s Health Center in the Park at Stony Point opened and offered same-day results for mammography (Source: Commonwealth Times, April 4, 1994).

-1996-2000: VCU contributed to the breakthrough multiple sclerosis (MS) research using MRI to identify lesions in the brain consistent with the occurrence of demyelination, a definite marker for MS. The study was published in the New England Journal of Medicine (Source: UniverCity News, Oct.
-9, 2000).
+1996-2000: VCU contributed to breakthrough multiple sclerosis (MS) research using MRI to identify lesions in the brain consistent with the occurrence of demyelination, a definite MS marker.
+The study was published in the New England Journal of Medicine (Source: UniverCity News, October 9, 2000).

 2002: A new positron emission tomography (PET) scanner was added to VCU’s diagnostic imaging capabilities.
 The scanner was the first technology acquired for the advanced imaging center, which opened this same year, in the Gateway Building.
 The new imaging center also featured a high-resolution MRI scanner, a MicroPET scanner for research and a cyclotron (Source: The Scarab, Spring 2002).